WeblateOrg/weblate/docs/formats.rst

    Support for this format is currently in beta, feedback from testing is welcome.

-The translatable content is extacted from the Adobe InDesign Markup Language files and offered for the translation.
+The translatable content is extracted from the Adobe InDesign Markup Language files and offered for the translation.

 Others